wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 Before starting please login to your student VM and ensure your wis2box instance is up and running.

+## wis2downloader basics

+The wis2downloader is included as a separate container in the wis2box-stack as defined in the docker compose files.
+The prometheus container in the wis2box-stack is configured to scrape metrics from the wis2downloader container and these metrics can be visualized by a dashboard in Grafana.

-## Viewing the wis2downloader dashboard in Grafana
+### Viewing the wis2downloader dashboard in Grafana

 Open a web browser and navigate to the Grafana dashboard for your wis2box instance by going to `http://YOUR-HOST:3000`.